 EasyHotel in Barcelona is one of the best budget accommodations!
 During peak season, hotels (and even hostels!) can be pretty expensive, but this hotel stays really affordable.
 Prices stay around 30 euros per night.

 It takes around 35 minutes to walk into the city centre from the EasyHotel, but the walk is lined with cute local cafes, so you can grab breakfast walking into the city centre.
-If you’re not up for walking, there’s also great public transport links just outside the hotel.
+If you’re not up for walking, there are also great public transport links just outside the hotel.

 If you want private accommodation with near-hostel prices, I’d definitely recommend this place.
 We’ll certainly be returning on our next weekend break in Barcelona.